On this Page:

 Applications consist of:

-• A 1-2 page academic cover letter
+- A 1-2 page academic cover letter that describes your relevant teaching/tutoring experiences and qualifications.

-• Writing sample.
+- One writing sample.
 The writing sample should be a full-length piece that represents your polished academic writing; past writing samples have included course papers, journal manuscripts, thesis/dissertation chapters, and so on.

 Applications should be addressed to Dr. Carolyn Wisniewski and submitted to wow@illinois.edu.